x-lugoo/kernel_experiments/README.md

    /* do some work, make cond be true, and then stop the thread at exit */ kthread_stop(tk);

-   /* kthread_stop sets the kthread_should_stop bit of the thread, and so it
+   /* kthread_stop sets the kthread_should_stop bit of the kthread, waking the
-    * finishes the loop
-    **/
+    * thread again, making possible to finish the execution **/
    ```